halkyonio/primaza-poc/README.md

-# servicebox-poc project
+# Primaza project

-Quarkus ServiceBox Application - POC
+Quarkus Primaza Service box Application - POC

+Primaza comes from the Greek word πρυμάτσα

 This project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .